gogocat/jasmine-test-injector/README.md

 });
 ```
 **What is happening in this code...**
-$injector is the global function which use jQuery to load the Qunit test script and then:
+$injector is the global function which use jQuery to load the target script and then:
-1. Open up the closure
+1. Open up the closure (testiife.js)
-2. Inject the test spec
+2. Inject the test spec (QUnit)
 3. Seal back the closure
 4. Execute the test spec